oidebrett/mattercloudcontroller/README.md

 exclusive choice of cloud environment.
 In future releases, other cloud environments will be supported where possible.
 The current functionality provides basic matter interactions such as discovery, commissioning and interactions.
-The current matter cloud controller focuses on endpoint 0 of the device to monitor and manage adminstration cluster type information for devices.
+The current matter cloud controller focuses on endpoint 0 of the device nodes to monitor and manage adminstration type information for devices.
 The project will be extended to support clusers outside of endpoint 0 in future releases.
 A decision was made early in the development of this project to leverage the Project CHIP python libraries and this should mean that additional functionality should be easily ported